zhoush210/unitree_IL_lerobot/README.md

 ## 2.3 🛠️ Data Conversion

 The data collected using [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate/tree/g1) is stored in JSON format.
-Assuming the collected data is stored in the `$HOME/datasets/` directory under the `g1_grabcube_double_hand` directory, the format is as follows
+Assuming the collected data is stored in the `$HOME/datasets/g1_grabcube_double_hand`, the format is as follows

     g1_grabcube_double_hand/        # Task name
     │